-Duke Sports Performance helps athletes of all types reach their potential.
-As part of the Duke Sports Medicine program, we have the expertise and experience to perform sophisticated health testing.
-We use the results to design effective personalized training programs that help you achieve your goals -- whether you are a professional athlete, school athlete, or casual competitor.
+Duke Sports Performance sets athletes of all types on the quickest path to their potential.
+As part of Duke’s Urbaniak Sports Sciences Institute, we have the expertise and experience to design effective personalized training programs that help you achieve your goals -- whether you are a professional athlete, school athlete, or casual competitor.

 We are located at the Duke Sports Sciences Institute on the Center for Living Campus.